 Dual-Degree and Second-Master’s Admission

-In accordance with accreditation standards, the Ecumenical Institute of Theology allows up to 27 credits from one degree program to be applied to another degree program.
-Thus, with careful planning and advising, a student may be able to complete both degrees by earning 75 credits and completing the culminating experience for each degree.
-In certain instances, however, more than 75 credits may be required for the completion of both degrees.
-(Students are not, however, permitted to apply credits from one degree [e.g., MACM, Spirituality track] toward the same degree program [e.g., MACM, Pastoral Care track] to earn the same degree twice.)
+In accordance with accreditation standards, St. Mary’s Ecumenical Institute allows up to 24 credits from one degree program to be applied to another degree program.
+Thus, with careful planning and advising, a student may be able to complete both degrees by earning 72 credits and completing the culminating experience for each degree.
+In certain instances, however, more than 72 credits may be required for the completion of both degrees.

-Second-master’s students who have earned an E.I. certificate (other than the CAS), and who wish to count their certificate courses toward the degree, are required to take at least 12 credits beyond the certificate.
+Second-master’s students who have earned a St. Mary’s Ecumenical Institute certificate (other than the CAS), and who wish to count their certificate courses toward the degree, are required to take at least 12 credits beyond the certificate.
 Due to the expiration of credits after 10 years, students applying for a second master’s degree will normally not be allowed to apply expired credits toward a second degree.

-The time limit for the completion of the two degrees simultaneously or sequentially is normally 10 years from the date of first enrollment in an E.I. course.
+The time limit for the completion of the two degrees simultaneously or sequentially is normally 10 years from the date of first enrollment in a St. Mary’s Ecumenical Institute course.

-Students who have earned master’s degrees in theological studies from other institutions may apply for an abbreviated second-masters’ degree in either the M.A. in Church Ministries or the M.A. in Theology program.
+Students who have earned master’s degrees in theological studies from other institutions may apply for an abbreviated second-master’s degree in either the M.A. in Christian Ministries or the M.A. in Theology program.
 Credits previously earned are evaluated and applied according to the criteria listed in the preceding paragraphs and the requirements of the degree program to which application is being made.